-This is a terrific question, and one that applies to many authors.
-With the tools so readily available, it’s tempting to simply push books out there, upload them to Kindle and wait for the orders to come in.
+With self-publishing tools so readily available, it’s tempting to simply push books out there, upload them to KDP, and wait for the orders to come in.

 But it rarely works out that way.
 Inevitably authors come to understand that nobody is going to market their book for them.
 It takes a kind of dedication to continue to find ways to let people know about your book.
 You can get off to a good start with a book launch.